L4dno/combos_docker/README.md

 - tasks' deadlines wer calculated as delay_bound + creation time, not delay_bound + sent time.
 - if a project didn't have work to do clients could freeze and never ever sent results or requested tasks.
 - add several random generators, so that if during experiments you vary one part of the system and set seeds manually, other parts of the system remain deterministic.
 Previously, the generator was single and different ```gproject/priority``` parameters caused different availability periods, what was undesirable.
+- suspend and resume msg_task when simulate down time of a client.
+Previously, a running task continues to be executed even if we simulated non-availability period.

 # Work yet to be done